 Last Updated: Sep 13, 2011

 112th Congress (2011–2013)

-This bill was introduced on September 13, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 13, 2011, in a previous session of Congress, but it did not receive a vote.

 Sep 13, 2011